 Ordered by how often each one is the actual root cause.

-How to spot it: Open the output at 100% and measure the bounding box of the face.
-If it is less than 25% of the image’s shorter dimension, the face is undersized and that is your problem.
+How to spot it: open the output at 100% and measure the bounding box of the face.
+If it is less than ~25% of the image’s shorter dimension, the face is undersized and that is your problem.

 2. Mid-distance multi-character scenes

-3. Off-axis angle (extreme up, down, side)
+3. Off-axis angle (extreme up, down, or pure side)

 4. Stylized prompt fighting with realism

-How to spot it: Count distinct style modifiers in your prompt.
+How to spot it: count distinct style modifiers in your prompt.
 More than two and you are in fight territory.

 5. Cheap / fast generation tier